danelpeng/BraiNav/README.md

 ### 3️⃣ Navigation Policy Learning
 - The fused brain-visual embeddings are used to **train a navigation policy**, improving robustness against various visual corruptions.
-- Extensive experiments show that BraiNav outperforms standard navigation agents and other vision-enhanced baselines in terms of **success rate, SPL, and robustness**.
+- Extensive experiments show that BraiNav outperforms standard navigation agents and other vision-enhanced baselines in terms of **SR and SPL**.

 ### 🧠 Framework Overview
 <p align="center">